josiahpjking/DasGuptR/README.md

 #> crude 0.300 0.1350 -0.1650 100.00
 ```

-Or plotted (this is far more useful for time series data)
+`dg_plot()` will plot these (although this is really only useful when
+working with many populations, such as with time series data)

 ``` r
 dgnpop(eg.dg, pop = "pop", factors=c("alpha","beta")) |>